Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic promoter [-h] [--MEME_path MEME_PATH]
                               [--fasta_folder FASTA_FOLDER]
                               [--TSS_folder TSS_FOLDER] [--num_motif NUM_MOTIF]
                               [--nt_before_TSS NT_BEFORE_TSS] [--e_value E_VALUE]
-	                          [--motif_width MOTIF_WIDTH] [--TSS_source]
+                              [--motif_width MOTIF_WIDTH] [--parallel PARALLEL]
+                              [--TSS_source] [--tex_libs TEX_LIBS]
-	                          [--tex_libs TEX_LIBS] [--tex_wig_path TEX_WIG_PATH]
+                              [--tex_wig_path TEX_WIG_PATH]
                               [--annotation_folder ANNOTATION_FOLDER]
                               [--combine_all]
                               [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --MEME_path MEME_PATH
                             path of MEME.
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
                             Please assign the folder of genome fasta file.
       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
                             The folder of TSS gff file.
       --num_motif NUM_MOTIF, -n NUM_MOTIF
-	                        How many of motifs you want to produce?
+                            The number of motifs.
 Default is 10.
       --nt_before_TSS NT_BEFORE_TSS, -b NT_BEFORE_TSS
-	                        How many nucleotides that you want to extract before TSS for promoter prediction?
+                            The number of upstream nucleotides of TSS for promoter prediction?
 Default is 50.
       --e_value E_VALUE, -e E_VALUE
                             The cutoff of e value.
 Default is 0.05.
       --motif_width MOTIF_WIDTH, -w MOTIF_WIDTH
+                            MEME will try to search motifs based on this length.
-	                        Motif length - it will refer the value to find the motif.
-If you want to detect a range of width, you can insert "-" between two values.
-Moreover, If you want to compute more than one motif lenght, please use comma to separate them. for example, 50,2-10.
-It means the range of width which you want to detect is 50 and within 2 to 10.
+                            For detecting a range of width, please insert "-" between two values.
+Moreover, for computing more than one motif length, please use comma to separate them. for example, 50,2-10.
+It means the width for detection is 50 and within 2 to 10.
 The number should be less or equal than --nt_before_TSS.
 Default is 50.
+      --parallel PARALLEL, -pl PARALLEL
+                            It is for the parallel running promoter.
+Please input the number of parallel runs.
-	  --TSS_source, -s      If you generate TSS from other method, please turn it on.
-Default is True(from ANNOgesic)
+      --TSS_source, -s      It is for the TSS gff file which is generated from other metho.
+It can classify TSS and generate the proper format for promoter detection.
+Default is True (from ANNOgesic)
       --tex_libs TEX_LIBS, -tl TEX_LIBS
-	                        Library name of tex+/- library.
-If your TSS is not from ANNOgesic, please assign it.The format is: wig_file_name:tex_treat_or_not(tex or notex):condition
+                            Library name of TEX+/- library.
+If --TSS_source is False, please must assign it.The format is: wig_file_name:TEX+/-(tex or notex):condition_id(intege
-	                        _id(integer):replicate_id(alphabet):strand(+ or -).
-If
+                            r):replicate_id(alphabet):strand(+ or -).
+For multiple
-	                        you have multiple wig files, please use comma to separate the wig files.
-For example,
+                            wig files, please use comma to separate the wig files.
-	                        wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
       --tex_wig_path TEX_WIG_PATH, -tw TEX_WIG_PATH
-	                        The path of tex+/- wig folder.
-If your TSS is not from ANNOgesic, please assign the folder of tex+/- wig folder.
+                            The path of TEX+/- wig folder.
+If --TSS_source is False, please must assign it.
       --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
                             The path of genome annotation gff folder.
-If your TSS is not from ANNOgesic, please assign the annotation gff path.
+If --TSS_source is False, please must assign it..
-	  --combine_all, -c     If you want to combine all TSS files in "TSS_folder" to generate global promoter motifs, please turn it on.
+      --combine_all, -c     It will combine all TSS files in "TSS_folder" to generate global promoter motifs.
 Default is False.

 - Output files

 All output files will be stored in ``$ANNOgesic/output/promoter_analysis``.

-``allfasta``: If you turn ``--combine_all`` on, it will combine all TSS files in ``--TSS_folder`` to generate promoter motifs.
+``allfasta``: If ``--combine_all`` is True, it will combine all TSS files in ``--TSS_folder`` to generate promoter motifs.
 The results will be stored in this folder.

 ``fasta_class``: The fasta files of different types of TSSs.